Ultrafast Image Categorization in Biology and Neural Models: Introduction

-In this perspective, it has been shown previously that a feedforward architecture may be sufficient to perform such a task~\citep{Serre2007}.
-This architecture consists of a sequence of linear and nonlinear processing layers, similar to the simple and complex cells observed in the primary visual cortex.
-The linear part of the processing is performed by a convolutional operator, hence the name convolutional neural networks (CNN) for this class of architectures.
-In these architectures, resolution generally becomes progressively coarser in the higher layers of the hierarchy until a few classification layers lacking a topographic retinotopic structure provides the final output.
-The efficiency of this model yielded results comparable to humans performing the task on the same images.
-Other popular methods use oriented luminance gradient histograms~\citep{Rangdal2014}, but with similar architectures where a sequence of processing steps in image space is followed by a classification step.
-This mirrors the architecture of the visual system in primates, where the retinal image is transmitted by the thalamus to the primary visual cortex, and then follows a path along the ventral lobe of the cerebral cortex~\citep{Thorpe2001a}.
+Given the problem of designing the best algorithm to solve ultrafast image categorization in biologically inspired systems, it was previously shown that such a feed-forward architecture may be sufficient to perform the task~\citep{Serre2007}.
+This architecture consists of a sequence of layers that interleave a linear and a nonlinear process.
+This is similar to the simple and complex sublayers observed in the primary visual cortex.
+The~linear part of the processing is performed by a convolutional operator, hence the name convolutional neural network (CNN) for this class of architecture.
+The~nonlinear operation is often a simple rectifying unit, similar to the integration process that transforms the analog input to a neuron into a (positively defined) firing rate.
+In~these architectures, the~layer's resolution generally becomes progressively coarser along the levels of the hierarchy, until~a few classification layers provide the final output~\citep{Lecun1998}.
+The~efficiency of this model yielded results comparable to humans performing the task on the same images~\citep{Serre2007}.
+Other popular methods use oriented luminance gradient histograms~\citep{Rangdal2014}, but~with a similar architecture, in which a sequence of processing steps in image space is followed by a classification step.
+Remarkably, these CNN architectures mirror that of the primate visual system, wherein the retinal image is transmitted from the thalamus to the primary visual cortex and then follows a path along the temporal lobe~\citep{Thorpe2001,Grimaldi2022a}.